Laverlin/Yet-Another-Sailing-App/README.md

    -- switch to *Cruise* mode
    -- switch to *Route* mode
    -- switch to *Laps view*
-   -- change settings: initialize countdown value for Race Timer, change Background Color and enable/disable Auto recording
+   -- change settings: initialize Race Timer, change Background Color and enable/disable Auto recording

 **Route** mode:
 This is a bit tricky and here is a short description why is that.
 Watches has a limited UX ability and setting a waypoint[s] is not a very convenient.
 A little more handy using phone for this, but still typing a GPS coordinates is not how you'd like to spend your time...
 On the other hands, there is a lot of nice services and applications, which allows you to plan a route, so why is not use one of them?